-Maybe you’re doing some spring cleaning, or maybe you’ve got a kid at home that has outgrown some of their toys and it’s time to get rid of old junk.
-It’s great to clear out the clutter, but before you throw everything away, consider that you can reuse and recycle your kids’ old toys by using them as new, fun dog toys.
+Maybe you’re doing some spring cleaning, or maybe you’ve got a kid at home who has outgrown some of their toys, and it’s time to get rid of old junk.
+It’s great to clear out the clutter.
+However, before you throw everything away, consider that you can reuse and recycle your kids’ old toys by using them as new, fun dog toys.

 1. Stuffed Animals

 Stuffed animals can get chewed up pretty quickly, so instead of buying more, you can use some of your kids’ unwanted stuffed animals as playthings for your pup.

 If you know that your stuffed animals are fairly clean, your dog will be happy to take them off your hands instead of you having to throw them in the garbage.

 2. Deflated Footballs, Soccer Balls, Or Basketballs

-For dogs that have strong jaws and chew through toys too quickly, deflated footballs and basketballs can make tough, durable toys that your dog can use for fetch or just as comfort items to chew on.
+For dogs who have strong jaws and chew through toys too quickly, deflated footballs and basketballs can make tough, durable toys that your dog can use for fetch or just as comfort items to chew on.

 3. Used Frisbees, Baseballs, And Tennis Balls

 In fact, some shelters look for donations of old tennis balls and other items for their dogs to play with.
 As you can imagine, they go through toys pretty fast, so even if your dog isn’t up for a game of fetch, you can still donate old toys to a good cause.

 Many dogs, however, will love going through tunnels, and you can incorporate them into a fun little obstacle course that will give your dog a physically and mentally stimulating challenge.

 5. Kiddie Pools And Sandboxes

 If you don’t live near water or have a full pool, these are easy to move around and fill whenever you want, and they give dogs a nice place to cool off on a hot day.

 6. Sprinkler Toys

-Dogs never seem to outgrow the joy of running through the sprinkler.
-There are several sprinkler toys that are designed just for dogs, but if you already have some sprinkler toys that your kids don’t use any more, you don’t need to spend the extra cash.
+You can shop around for several sprinkler toys designed just for dogs, but if you already have some sprinkler toys that your kids don’t use any more, you don’t need to spend the extra cash.

 7. Hula Hoops